14 of the best dog-friendly beaches in the UK

 8. Murlough Beach

 Even if the only animal you see is your own pooch, it’s always worth visiting Murlough.
 It’s a great spot to sunbathe, swim, and play in the sand.
-Plus, it’s one of the most dog-friendly beaches in Northern Ireland because pooches are welcome along the entire beach, all year round.
+Plus, it’s one of the most dog friendly beaches in Northern Ireland, because pooches are welcome on the entire beach, all year round.

 Location: BT33 0NQ